-(a) Basis of preparation
+Basis of preparation (a)

 The financial statements have been prepared in accordance with Singapore Financial Reporting Standards (FRS).

 The financial statements have been prepared on a historical cost basis except where otherwise described in the accounting policies below.

 The financial statements are presented in United States Dollar (USD or US\$) which is the functional currency of the Company and all values are rounded to the nearest one-dollar unless otherwise stated.